 According to the European Commission, the following information will be captured by Eudamed:

-Please note in the last bulleted item above, that while the title of this column indicates that post-market surveillance efforts will be harmonized, as described above, details on clinical investigation also will be collected and unified.
+Please note in the last bulleted item above, that while the title of this article indicates that post-market surveillance efforts will be harmonized, as described above, details on clinical investigation also will be collected and unified.

 For manufacturers, the introduction of Eudamed will simplify both post-market surveillance and notification procedures.
 For example, in-vitro diagnostic (IVD) manufacturers marketing within the European Union currently are required to separately notify each Competent Authority in every market in which their products are sold.
 In a less onerous approach, Class IIa, Class IIb and Class III manufacturers only must notify a Competent Authority if that member state in their transposition of the Medical Device Directive 93/42/EEC required notification.
 In contrast, device manufacturers of Class I devices only must notify the Competent Authority in the country in which they are based (or their Authorized Representative is based).
 Thus, the introduction of Eudamed will impact manufacturers, particularly IVD manufacturers, that will no longer be required to notify each Competent Authority separately if they intend to market their product there.